janpieterz/CommandRunner/README.md

 ```

 For more usage refer to the CoreConsoleTest app where you should be able to easily play around with all concepts and options.
+The library will try to map the arguments if it sees typed arguments.
+To prevent this, accept a list of strings in your method to parse it yourself, or no parameter at all.

 # Advanced usage